-- Using non-permitted artificial colouring.
+- Using non-permitted artificial coloring.

 The Way Forward

-The foregoing discussion is an eye-opener, as the world’s most favourite snack food has even not been spared from adulteration.
+The foregoing discussion is an eye-opener, as the world’s most favorite snack food has even not been spared from adulteration.
 Therefore, it is important that stringent quality checks be put in place along the entire chain in the manufacturing process of chocolates.
 This is very important as chocolates are consumed in large quantities by children and adults around the globe.
-The health and wellbeing of young children is of the highest priority.
+The health and wellbeing of young children are of the highest priority.
 Stringent quality control will ensure that the chocolates that are consumed by with millions of people are wholesome and nutritious food items that are safe to consume.